 MS321PC 31.5″ FHD Surgical Display

-- Large-format FHD option for shared viewing
+- Larger-format option for shared viewing in minimally invasive surgery environments

 FAQ: Procurement & Implementation for Hospital Management Teams Choosing Surgical Monitors

-Q2: What latency target is acceptable?
+Q3: What latency target is acceptable?

 Conclusion